fitriaramlan/sr-msc-es/README.md

 Takes the (0, 0, 0) setting (i.e. no penalty, just the base criterion) as a baseline and measures how much each other setting improves or worsens the Spearman correlation.
 Ranks all settings and optionally produces plots.

 **`calculate_best_per_run.py`**
 For each dataset and each run, picks the (metric, lambda combination) with the highest Spearman correlation.
-Saves results in wide format — one row per run with separate columns for SVP/MVP and interpolation/extrapolation targets.
+Saves results in wide format, one row per run with separate columns for SVP/MVP and interpolation/extrapolation targets.

 **`aggregate_extrapolation_performance.py`**
 Summarises results at the dataset level.
 Categorises each dataset by how much the best hybrid setting improves over the baseline, and generates LaTeX tables.